 Next we turn to our regression analysis.
 Table 1 shows our findings with respect to land inequality.
-In addition to a first set of models (1-5) that are based on our key independent variable only, we provide a second set of models (6-10) that include all previously discussed control variables.
-Across all empirical specifications, the BDEI score has a significant negative impact on land inequality, indicating the Black Death's persistent influence on socioeconomic conditions.
-Specifically, a one standard deviation increase in the BDEI score results in a decrease in land inequality (Gini) that ranges from 0.047 to 0.061 (0.392 to 0.508 standard deviations), depending on model specification.
+In addition to a first set of models (1-5) that are based on our key independent variable only, we provide a second set of models (6-10) that include the previously discussed controls.
+Across all specifications, the BDEI score has a significant negative impact on land inequality, indicating the Black Death's persistent influence on socioeconomic conditions.
+Specifically, a one standard deviation increase in the BDEI score results in a decrease in land inequality (Gini) that ranges from 0.047 to 0.061 (0.392 to 0.508 standard deviations).
 Figure 5 shows the marginal effects of BDEI score v1.
-Additional Tobit models can be found in the appendix (subsection A.2).

 Table 2 shows the results with respect to Conservative Party vote share.
-As with the previous analysis, we also provide models without (1-5) and with (6-10) the full set of control variables.
-In line with our theory, the Conservative party is weak in areas that had more severe Black Death outbreaks, indicated by a high BDEI score.
-Specifically, a one standard deviation increase in the BDEI score leads to a reduction in the conservative vote share ranging from 0.106 to 0.134 (0.426 to 0.538 standard deviations), depending on model specification.
+As with the previous analysis, we also provide models without (1-5) and with (6-10) control variables.
+In line with our theory, the Conservative Party is weaker in areas that had more severe Black Death outbreaks, indicated by a high BDEI score.
+Specifically, a one standard deviation increase in the BDEI score leads to a reduction in the party's vote share ranging from 0.106 to 0.134 (0.426 to 0.538 standard deviations).
 The results are comparable to the above findings, highlighting the pandemic's long-term influence.
-Figure 6 shows the marginal effects of BDEI score v1.
-Additional Tobit models with this outcome variable can be found in the appendix (subsection A.2).
+Figure 6 shows the marginal effects of BDEI score v1.24

 Finally, Table 3 shows the results of quasi-Poisson regressions on electoral disputes.
-Here we also find a result that is in line with our theoretical expectations: In places where the Black Death was more intense, one encounters significantly fewer electoral disputes.
-Specifically, a one standard deviation increase in the BDEI score leads to a change in the logs of expected counts ranging from -0.172 to -0.254, depending on model specification.
+Here we also find a result in line with our theoretical expectations: In places with more intense outbreaks, one encounters significantly fewer electoral disputes.
+Specifically, a one standard deviation increase in the BDEI score leads to a change in the logs of expected counts ranging from -0.172 to -0.254.